Introduction

 The Compliance Challenges Laboratories Face

-Common Compliance Risks in Labs
+Common Compliance Risks in the Laboratory

 Core Security Features in Lab Software for Compliance

 The best defense against data breaches is through encryption.
-This feature will make the data unreadable unless decrypted with the proper decryption key, so even if intercepted, data remains secure.
+This feature makes the data unreadable unless decrypted with the proper decryption key, so even if intercepted, data remains secure.
 Look for software that uses industry-standard encryption algorithms to protect data stored and transmitted.
 Labs that handle sensitive patient or research data rely heavily on this feature to meet HIPAA and GDPR standards.

 Role-Based Access Control (RBAC)